 In Canada, you’re considered a day trader if you regularly engage in buying and selling securities on the same day.
 While the Canada Revenue Agency doesn’t have a strict definition, frequent transactions are the general guideline.

+If you’re trading frequently with the goal of making profit from short-term moves, they’ll likely classify you as one.
 In other words, if you’re frequently executing trades to capitalize on short-term price action, you’re a day trader.
 This is not a title or a certification; it’s more about your trading activity level.

 More Breaking News